EmanuelSommer/SMILE/README.md

     -s scripts/experiment_configs/uci_benchmarks/uci_search_config.yaml
 ```

-To run the analytical benchmark, use the following command:
+To run the **analytical benchmark**, use the following command (and make sure to adjust the absolute path to your local blackjax installation in the config file):
 ```bash
 python analytical/run_analytical.py --config scripts/analytical/pmclmc/icg_correlated.json
 ```